vyjith/simplewebsite/README.md

 ## simplewebsite html website
-A simple html website of hello world using the bash script
+A simple html website of hello world using bash script

 --------------------------------------------------